SverkerSbrg/openpyxl-templates/docs/table_sheet/table_sheet.rst

 .. image:: ../examples/table_sheet_elements.png

-The TableSheet does not support reading the title and description elements.
+The TableSheet does not support reading the title or description.

 Configuration
 -------------